Megalagrion xanthomelas

 Since the genus Megalagrion is native to the Hawaiian Islands, the species has been exposed to adaptive radiation causing varieties within the species especially in color.
 Due to adaptive radiation within Hawaiian Megalagrion damselflies, species exhibit a variety of colors ranging from blue, green, yellow, orange, and red.
-Megalagrion xanthomelas have red males and brown females which results in the species being named the Orangeblack Hawaiian Damselfly.
+Megalagrion xanthomelas have red males and brown females, thus the common name orangeblack Hawaiian damselfly.
 Megalagrion xanthomelas is classified as a sexually dimorphic species since male and female damselflies are different colors.
 There is an exception to this dimorphic characteristic which is when the species is located at a higher elevation than normal causing both males and females to be red.
 This kind of natural selection was created because the red pigmentation now found in both males and females protects the Orangeblack Hawaiian Damselflies from ultraviolet damage.

 Around the early 1900s, Megalagrion xanthomelas was one of the most common species found on the Hawaiian Islands.
 After World War II, Megalagrion xanthomelas showed an extremely fast decline in population numbers, resulting in many Hawaiian Islands no longer being the home for any populations since the 1990s.
 In 1994, the species Megalagrion xanthomelas was placed on the List of Endangered and Threatened Wildlife in the Federal Register and protected under the Endangered Species Act.
-Later in 1996, Megalagrion xanthomelas would be listed as a vulnerable species and this was the last time the species was assessed by the IUCN.
-The last time the Orangeblack Hawaiian Damselfly was assessed was on January 18, 2019 and the species was listed as an endangered species.
+Later in 1996, Megalagrion xanthomelas was listed as a vulnerable species.
+This was the last time the species was assessed by the IUCN.
+The last time the orangeblack Hawaiian damselfly was assessed was on January 18, 2019 and the species was listed as an endangered species.